huangna112/SWI/README.md

 # Matlab Codes of SWI, DIOM, DQGMRES

+## How to cite
+If you use swi in your work, please cite using the format given in

+## Content
 We provide here some matlab codes of certain methods for solving unsymmetric positive definite linear systems Ax = b.

 ## Algorithms